 Opponents of Vision Zero believe the program is doing more harm than good by costing the taxpayers precious dollars that could be used on more proactive initiatives.
 However, the program’s efficacy remains to be seen and gain trust among local residents.

 The numbers don’t lie; Los Angeles is still losing too many of its citizens unnecessarily to deadly car accidents.

-Contact an LA Personal Injury Lawyer for an Initial Consultation
+Contact an LA Personal Injury Attorney for an Initial Consultation

 First of all, if you lost a family member in a car accident, the legal team at Kirakosian Law APC wishes to extend our sincerest apologies.
-While money can never replace the companionship and significance of your loved one, the healing process can begin by holding negligent parties accountable for their actions.
+While money can never replace the companionship and significance of your loved one, the healing process can begin by having our personal injury attorney holding negligent parties accountable for their actions.

 You can schedule an initial consultation with a Los Angeles personal injury lawyer team member today.
 Feel free to contact our office at your earliest convenience by phone at (213) 417-9790 or via our online contact form.